 While Dr Griswold suggested policy changes may help reduce alcohol-related harm, prohibition in the early twentieth century destabilizes this suggestion.
 That being said, recreational cannabis may help to reduce the amount of alcohol consumed across the country.

 As media outlets warn that Americans are drinking themselves to death, cannabis legalization couldn’t come at a better time.
-As people switch to cannabis for post-work relaxation, it is predicted that alcohol-related deaths will be on the decline.
+As people switch to cannabis for after-work relaxation, the prediction is that alcohol-related deaths will decline.